cpeter/wp-google-scholar-publications/readme.txt

 == Usage ==

 Start adding new publications.
-In the single pages the needed metadata is shown in order to get the publication indexed by Scholar.
+In the single pages the needed metadata is shown in order to get the publication indexed by Google Scholar.

 == License ==